ezk/dmdedup4.8/README.md

 Corruption Check - Whenever a data block is corrupted, dm-dedup can detect it using corruption check module.
 This module computes the hash of the data being read and fetches it PBN from Hash-PBN mapping.
 PBN from LBN-PBN entry is compared with the fetched PBN to detect discrepancy.
 There are 2 possible modes in which this module can work:

-	- Corruption Check : When enabled reports only corruption.
-This can be enabled using following message to device: dmsetup message dedup 0 corruption_check 1 and to disable this : dmsetup message dedup 0 corruption_check 0
+1. Corruption Check: When enabled reports only corruption.
+This can be enabled using following message to device dmsetup message dedup 0 corruption_check 1
+To disable this module
+	dmsetup message dedup 0 corruption_check 0

-	- Forward Error Correction : In addition to reporting the corruption, this will try to fix the corrpution.
-This can be enabled using following message to device: dmsetup message dedup 0 corruption_check 1 fec 1 and to disable this : dmsetup message dedup 0 corruption_check 1 fec 0
+2. Forward Error Correction: In addition to reporting the corruption, this will try to fix the corrpution.
+This can be enabled using following message to device dmsetup message dedup 0 corruption_check 1 fec 1
+To disable this module
+	dmsetup message dedup 0 corruption_check 1 fec 0

-To disable both Corruption Check and Forward Error Correction:
+To disable both Corruption Check and Forward Error Correction together
 	dmsetup message dedup 0 corruption_check 0

 Target Size